 You are free to use our Kyrgyzstan map for educational and commercial uses.
 Attribution is required.
 How to attribute?

 Kyrgyzstan occupies an area of 199,951 square kilometers (77,202 sq mi), which is similar to the area of Belarus.
 The climate is continental with cold winters and warm summers.
 The country contains the seventh deepest lake in the world, Issyk-Kul Lake.
 This endorheic lake is in the Northern Tian Shan mountains in Eastern Kyrgyzstan.
 Kyrgyzstan’s longest river is the Chu River.

 Kyrgyzstan Physical Map

 Kyrgyzstan consists of mostly mountainous terrain.
-It’s most prominent mountain range is the Tien Shan Mountains, which covers over 80% of the country.
-Within this mountain range, it includes the Jengish Chokusu peak.
+Its most prominent mountain range is the Tien Shan Mountains, which cover over 80% of the country.
+This mountain range includes the Jengish Chokusu Peak.
 At 7,439 m (24,406 ft) above sea level, it’s Kyrgyzstan’s highest peak.
 Whereas its lowest point is in the Kara Darya at 132 meters (433 ft) above sea level.